Palliative Care Leadership Centers FAQ

 What are Palliative Care Leadership Centers™ (PCLC)?

-The Palliative Care Leadership Centers™, are ten leading centers of excellence in palliative care.
+The Palliative Care Leadership Centers™, are nine leading centers of excellence in palliative care.
 An initiative of the Center to Advance Palliative Care (CAPC), the PCLCs provide two days of intensive, in-person training and a full year of mentoring to help you sustain, grow or start your palliative care program.
 Training is targeted to teams from hospitals, hospices and community-based settings.

 PCLCs are leaders in applying the most effective palliative care program models and were selected through a highly competitive process.
 They were chosen for their clinical excellence, outstanding leadership, reputation and depth of experience.
 Palliative Care Leadership Centers training and mentoring has been one of the most effective innovations in the field of palliative care.

 PCLC provides intensive hands-on training customized to your team's needs.
 You will also gain thought-partnership, support, technical assistance and a full year of mentoring.
 Whether you have a mature program or a start-up, there is a PCLC to address your program's specific needs.